nopehax/NYC_Bus_UI_LTW/docs/Test-Procedures.md

 ## 1. Introduction

 This document describes the **test procedures** for the NYC Bus Trip Viewer SPA and its backend API.
-It is aligned with the:

-- Software Interface Agreement (SIA)
-- User Stories US-1 to US-12

 The goal is to ensure that: